What is a cash flow forecast?

 Why use a cash flow forecast?

-A business will need to use cash flow forecasts to help plan how much cash they’ll need in the future.
-By reviewing different positive situations, or completing scenario analysis, businesses can see how changes made to their financial plan effect the final outcome.
-In order to make strategic decisions, seeing these alternate options is so important.
+Businesses use cash flow forecasts to plan how much cash they’ll need in the future.
+By exploring different “what-if” scenarios, they can see how changes to their financial plan affect future results.
+This helps them make smarter, more strategic decisions.

 Overall, a cash flow forecast is a powerful tool that enhances financial planning.
 It provides businesses with greater control over their finances and helps them navigate through various financial challenges more effectively.